Yacon Syrup

 Obese, slightly dyslipidemic pre-menopausal women with baseline insulin resistance (HOMA-IR > 2.70).

 Recommended dose without GI side effects: 0.14 g FOS/kg/day.
 Significant decreases in body weight, waist circumference, and BMI.
 Significant decreases in fasting serum insulin and HOMA-IR.
 Significant LDL cholesterol reduction.
 Increased defecation frequency and satiety sensation.
 Fasting glucose unchanged.
 Higher dose (0.29 g/kg) caused GI side effects.
-Foundational RCT establishing yacon syrup as a beneficial functional food for obese insulin-resistant women.
+Foundational clinical trial establishing yacon syrup as a beneficial functional food for obese insulin-resistant women.

 2

-Pereira 2025 — Yacon Syrup Human Health Systematic Review
+Yacon Syrup Human Health Evidence Review

 Yacon syrup supplementation demonstrated significant reductions in fasting insulin, HOMA-IR, and LDL cholesterol, alongside improvements in satiety and intestinal transit.
 Findings were consistent across trial heterogeneity.
 Authors noted evidence quality concerns (small sample sizes, dose variability) and called for larger trials.